 Programme and abstracts

-On November 11 and 12, 2024, Royal Danish Library cenvene the seminar Digital stories.
+On 11 and 12 November, 2024, Royal Danish Library convene the seminar Digital stories.
 The focal point for the two days is how the digital transformation has affected the cultural heritage sector.

 Fotoopstilling til digitalisering af foto